The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances: Cerium in the Galactic halo

 \subsection{Cerium in accreted stars}

-Gaia stellar orbits and kinematics have unveiled the considerable proportion of merger debris in the halo \citep[e.g.][and references therein]{Helmi18}, now mixed up with in-situ formed objects.
-As already mentioned above, a small fraction of the {\it Low-Uncertainty Sample} stars have chemo-kinematical and dynamical characteristics of halo stars. \cite{PVP_Ale} has explored the Gaia DR3 chemical diagnostics of accretion, analysing the metallicity and \alphaFe\ characteristics of stars in several overdensities in the (E-L$_Z$) diagram.
-To complement this first study, the present work explores the cerium content of these external systems.
+Gaia stellar orbits and kinematics have unveiled the considerable proportion of merger debris in the halo \citep[e.g.][and references therein]{Helmi18}, now mixed up with in situ formed objects.
+As already mentioned above, a small fraction of the {\it low-uncertainty sample} stars has the chemo-kinematical and dynamical characteristics of halo stars. \cite{PVP_Ale} have explored the Gaia DR3 chemical diagnostics of accretion by analysing the metallicity and \alphaFe\ characteristics of stars in several overdensities in the (E-L$_Z$) diagram.
+To complement this first study, we explored the cerium content of these external systems.

-In order to look for accreted stars with derived cerium abundances and to increase the statistics, we adopt the {\it Complete Sample} and rejected all stars having the $KMgiantPar$ flag equal to unity and a $gof$~>~-3.80 to avoid any parametrization issue.
-Then, after cross-matching with the sample of stars in halo dynamical overdensities presented in \citet{PVP_Ale}, we found a total of 17 candidate stars with \gspspec\ Ce abundances, among which two, six and nine within the Thamnos \citep{Koppelman19, Helmi20}, the Helmi Stream \citep{Helmi99} and the \Gaia-Enceladus-Sausage \citep[GES,][]{Helmi18, Belokurov18, Myeong18, Feuillet20, Feuillet21} substructures, respectively.
-Only one of them is found within the {\it Low-Uncertainty Sample} ($Gaia$ DR3 1294315577499064576 in Thamnos), the others having larger \CeFe\ uncertainties, as expected for these fainter objects.
-We have also checked that none of these candidate stars are affected by the observational biases discussed above that could favour the detection of Ce-enriched stars.
+In order to search for accreted stars with derived cerium abundances and to increase the statistics, we adopted the {\it complete sample} and rejected all stars for which the $KMgiantPar$ flag was equal to unity and $gof$~>~-3.80 to avoid any parametrisation issue.

+Then, after cross-matching with the sample of stars in halo dynamical overdensities presented in \citet{PVP_Ale}, we found a total of 17 candidate stars with \gspspec\ Ce abundances, two, six, and nine of which lie within the Thamnos \citep{Koppelman19, Helmi20}, the Helmi Stream \citep{Helmi99}, and the \Gaia-Enceladus-Sausage \citep[GES,][]{Helmi18, Belokurov18, Myeong18, Feuillet20, Feuillet21} substructures, respectively.
+Only one of them is found within the {\it low-uncertainty sample} ($Gaia$ DR3 1294315577499064576 in Thamnos), the others have larger \CeFe\ uncertainties, as expected for these fainter objects.
+We also verified that none of these candidate stars is affected by the observational biases discussed above, which might favour the detection of Ce-enriched stars.